RT-LOC/docs/docs/troubleshoot/troubleshoot_enet.md

 Some more things you can try:
 - Change the ethernet cable to rule out there is no problem with it.
-- Try to restart Manager.
+- Try to restart Engine.
 - Try to restart the host computer.

 If you know the IP address of the node, try pinging it.